n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier.md

 * **System Prompt Template**: This option allows you to change the system prompt that's used for the classification.
 It uses the `{categories}` placeholder for the categories.

+* **Enable Auto-Fixing**: When enabled, the node automatically fixes model outputs to ensure they match the expected format.
+Do this by sending the schema parsing error to the LLM and asking it to fix it.

 ## Related resources